searxng/searxng/docs/dev/quickstart.rst

 .. _npm: https://www.npmjs.com/

-Searx loves developers, just clone and start hacking.
+SearXNG loves developers, just clone and start hacking.
 All the rest is done for you simply by using :ref:`make <makefile>`.

 .. code:: sh